solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 For example, [they have ruled parametrized jobs out of their scope.](https://github.com/concourse/concourse/issues/783) Also, Concourse is nothing new and fancy, it has been there since the year 2014.

-Anyway, because you still be reading this, you probably think as I do, one cannot know if it's good or not, without trying it.
+Anyway, because you still be reading this, you probably think as I do - one cannot know if it's good or not, without trying it.
 So, let's get forward.

 Basic concepts